whiteducksoftware/azure-meetup-rosenheim/Azure-Meetup-2023-03-22-Chaos-Engineering-pt2/README.md

 We look forward to welcoming you to our next virtual Azure Rosenheim Meetup.

-This is the first part of a series about Chaos Engineering with Azure Chaos Studio.
-In this part we will learn the basics and key principles of Chaos Engineering.
-Afterwards we are going to introduce Azure Chaos Studio (Public Preview), that is a new(er) managed service on Azure.
+In the first part we covered the basics of Chaos Engineering and took a look at Azure Chaos Studio.
+In this part we want use the Azure Chaos Studio to cause some chaos on a Kubernetes Cluster with running applications.
+Join us, we look forward to you!

 ## Speakers